stamjeed/time-travel-stamjeed/README.md

-# time-travel-stamjeed
+# Time-Travel Zine
-I am learning Git by creating a time-travel-themed zine.
-This project explores creative collaboration using branches and pull requests.
+I am learning Git by creating a time-travel-themed zine that explores creative collaboration between authors and editors.